bbbradsmith/lotwtool/readme.txt

 override that does this just for the inn.)

-The Dragon is stored like another room of the map, but its graphics are stored as Metatile Page definitions.
+The Dragon is stored like another room of the map, but its images are put together with Metatile Page definitions.
 Open the Dragon map, and use the Map Properties to select pages $10 through $17 to view and edit the Dragon's graphics.